ipf-xsede %VER%-%REL% # README ## Overview

 The Information Publishing Framework (IPF) is a generic framework for gathering and publishing information.
-This project is narrowly focused on those topics and does not include mechanisms to analyze or visualize information.
-IPF grew out of work to publish information about TeraGrid compute resources according to the [GLUE 2 specification](http://www.ogf.org/documents/GFD.147.pdf) and that continues to be one of the main goals of this project.
+IPF focuses narrowly on gatethering and publishing, and not on analyzing or visualizing information.
+IPF grew out of work to publish information about TeraGrid compute resources using the [GLUE 2 specification](http://www.ogf.org/documents/GFD.147.pdf).
+IPF continues to support data gathering and publishing in the XSEDE program which succeeded TeraGrid.

 IPF gathers and publishes information using simple workflows.
 These workflows are defined using JSON (see the etc/workflows directory) and steps in the workflows are implemented as Python classes.
 Each step in the workflow can require input Data, can produce output Data, and can publish Representations of Data.
 A typical workflow consists of a number of information gathering steps and a few steps that publish Representations to files or to remote services (e.g. REST, messaging).

 Workflow steps specify what Data they require and what Data they produce.
 This allows IPF to construct workflows based on partial information - in the case where there are not steps that produce the same Data, an entire workflow can be constructed from a single publish step and its required input Data.
 At the other extreme, workflows can be exactly specified with specific steps identified and the outputs of steps bound to the inputs of other steps.
 A typical workflow (e.g. GLUE 2) specifies what steps to include but lets IPF automatically link outputs to inputs of these steps.